Ivan Petrovtsii

 Ivan Yuriyovych Petrovtsii (22 May 1945 – 1 January 2016) was a Rusyn poet, editor and translator.
 Born in Transcarpathia, he worked as a soldier and laborer before studying the French language at Uzhhorod State University, where he graduated in 1973.
 After several years as an elementary school teacher, he became a journalist, but also began writing Ukrainian-language poetry.
 During the collapse of the Soviet Union, he became active in the Rusyn cultural movement and began writing in Rusyn.
 One of his collections, Nashi spivanky ('Our Songs'), sparked outrage after its publication in 1996 due to its obscene language and condemnation of the newly independent Ukrainian government; the book was condemned by the national press, as well as by president Leonid Kuchma.
 Petrovtsii continued to publish Rusyn poetry collections over the following years.

 Biography

 Ivan Yuriyovych Petrovtsii was born on 22 May 1945 in Osii, a village in Transcarpathia, which was ceded from Czechoslovakia to the Ukrainian Soviet Socialist Republic the following month.
-He attended local school in Osii before finishing tenth grade in Ilnytsya, Khust Raion.
+He attended local school in Osii before finishing tenth grade in Ilnytsia, Khust Raion.
 After this, he worked various jobs, including as a handyman and laborer.
 He joined the Soviet Army, and was stationed for three years in Dresden, East Germany.
 He studied at the Uzhhorod State University, receiving a degree in French language and literature in 1973.
 He taught elementary school in Osii from 1973 to 1975, before becoming a journalist for various regional newspapers.
 He began writing poetry in Ukrainian, publishing a series of poetry collections, as well as a detective novel, Manumissio.